-During this four-week advanced online programme, participants will build on their existing extensive knowledge of sexuality as it is contextualized by issues of ethnicity, nationality, class, and religion.
-This summer, applicants will have the opportunity to apply for the online Advanced Summer Institute in its entirety, or apply for one of the two constituent blocks.
+During this four-week advanced programme, participants will build on their existing extensive knowledge of sexuality as it is contextualized by issues of ethnicity, nationality, class, and religion.
+Participants will deepen their familiarity with how sexuality is conceptualized and practiced across a variety of research, programmatic, and advocacy venues.
+Applicants also have the opportunity to apply for the Advanced Summer Institute in its entirety, or apply for one of the two constituent blocks.
 Read more about the structure and content of both blocks below.
-Further, participants will deepen their familiarity with how sexuality is conceptualized and practiced across a variety of research, programmatic, and advocacy venues.

 |Credits:||Full: 10 European Credits | Half: 5 European Credits.
 Read more about credits and credit transfer.|